Breaking of Huygens-Fresnel principle in inhomogeneous Tomonaga-Luttinger liquids

 \section{Diagonalization of the inhomogeneous TLL Hamiltonian}

-In this section we diagonalize the inhomogeneous TLL Hamiltonian by expanding the fields using eigenmodes obtained by solving the associated Sturm-Liouville problem, cf., e.g., \cite{Zettl2010sturm}.
+In this section we diagonalize the inhomogeneous TLL Hamiltonian by expanding the fields using eigenmodes obtained by solving the associated Sturm-Liouville problem, cf.\ \cite{Petrov2004, Citro2008} where this was used to study such models in equilibrium.
 As will be seen, this is well suited for our goal as it allows one to readily study non-equilibrium dynamics; this can be contrasted with the complementary approach based on functional integrals as developed in \cite{BrunDubail2018igff}.
 Different from the homogeneous case, the eigenmode expansion is not in the usual momentum modes (since translation invariance is explicitly broken, usual momentum is not conserved) but instead in suitably chosen modes encoding the inhomogeneities.

 To be more specific, we will show how to diagonalize the Hamiltonian in \eqref{Eq:H_iTLL} when \eqref{vK_condition} is satisfied.
 (Recall that this condition implies that the spatial dependence of both the propagation velocity and the Luttinger parameter is given by the same inhomogeneous quantity.)
-This effective Hamiltonian can be written as
+Without loss of generality we set $K = 1$ in what follows, which can be viewed either as a redefinition $\v \to \v K$ or a rescaling of the fields $\hat{\phi}(x) \to \hat{\phi}(x)/\sqrt{K}$ and $\pif(x) \to \sqrt{K} \pif(x)$, meaning that the effective Hamiltonian can be written as